mugdhajha/Newsie/README.md

 This app comes with features like:

---> The top nav bar containing links to navigate to different parts of the app.
---> A search option in the navbar which let's you search for the news you want to read.
+--> The top nav bar containing links to navigate to different parts of the app.\n --> A search option in the navbar which let's you search for the news you want to read.
 --> Category Tabs in the home page for direct access to some category of news including: Buisness,Entertainment,Science and Sports.
 --> An aritcle list display that contains various article cards containing new fetched from NewsAPI which highlight on haver and when clicked shows full article details.